AlextheYounga/language-models-starter-kit/README.md

 # Language Model From Scratch

-### This is a well-documented language model that I've built from scratch, defaulting to about 11 million parameters that I have been using to learn about language models.
+### This is a well-documented language model that I've built from scratch, defaulting to about 11 million parameters.

 This project contains two language models, each broken up into their distinct parts.